Counter Fraud Policy

 Monitoring and oversight

-The University monitors the effectiveness of the controls and processes in place to prevent fraud using the “three lines of defence” model as described in paragraph 4.2.
+The University monitors the effectiveness of the controls and processes in place to manage fraud risk using the “three lines of defence” model as described in paragraph 4.2.

 The Audit and Scrutiny Committee (A&SC or Committee) will receive regular reports, at least termly, on the following: